valeIT/valeIT.github.io/_posts/2019-12-31-looking-back-on-2019.md

 # Looking back on 2019

-I did not have any year resolution.
+I did not have any New Year's resolution.
 Instead I prefer to have a [slightly longer timescale][1] for my goals:

 >My top 3 plans for the next 5 years:
 >